deep-learning-prof/ta-guidance-cs656/README.md

 **Your responsibility is to deploy the class vApps on time (i.e., so that students have at least one full week to work on the lab) for all the lab assignments in the class**

+## Weekly Announcement Posting
+To better guide students during the course, we need to give them specific tasks to complete every week.
+We do this through a weekly announcement on the course page.
+The announcement should include the
+following:

+* The announcement should start with the course tag, i.e., `@[the name of the course]` to ensure that all students receive a notification about the annoucement.
+* The announcement's first sentence should be a friendly greeting.
+* A brief summary of the importance of the topic and the sub-topics that will be covered.
+* A list of tasks to be completed during the week.
+* A closing statement saying they can contact the TA/instructor with questions.

+**Your responsibility is to send the weekly statement on the first business day of the every week of the semester**

+Note that the annoucements can be written and then scheduled to be posted in the future.

+Note that you can reuse announcements (with corresponding edits) from previous semesters.

+You may also use AI tools such as ChatGPT to generate announcements as long as you verify their accuracy and make any necessary edits before posting.